khkhiu/khkhiu.github.io/_posts/2021-09-07-personal-python-basics_3-Matplotlib.md

 |![scatter plot  actual](/assets/images/LP-python-basics3-Data/scatter_plot_actual.png)|
 |<em>Scatter plot actual(only one point for now)</em>|

 Similar to the line graph, scatter plots can be customised to improve readability.
+More points were also added at this point

 |![custom scatter plot code](/assets/images/LP-python-basics3-Data/custom_scatter_plot_code.png)|
 |<em>Code for customised scatter plot</em>|